Friends of the Everglades

 Friends of the Everglades is a conservationist and activist organization in the United States whose mission is to "preserve, protect, and restore the only Everglades in the world."
 The book Biosphere 2000: Protecting Our Global Environment refers to Friends of the Everglades as an organization that has fought to preserve North America's only subtropical wetland.

-The organization was created in 1969-1970 by journalist, author, and environmental activist Marjory Stoneman Douglas who wrote the book The Everglades: River of Grass in 1947, about the Florida Everglades.
-When the organization was first founded, it soon had 500 members, eventually reaching 6,000 members.
+The organization was created in 1969 by journalist, author, and environmental activist Marjory Stoneman Douglas who wrote the book The Everglades: River of Grass in 1947, about the Florida Everglades.
 Douglas was 79 when she founded the organization.
-Current membership is approximately 5,000.

-It outlines its goals as being to: